-The Office of Spirituality and Formation for Ministry is an integral part of the Education and Faith Formation Office of the Diocese of Charleston, South Carolina.
+The Office of Spirituality and Formation for Ministry is an integral part of the Secretariat of Evangelization and Education of the Diocese of Charleston, South Carolina.
 Spirituality and Formation for Ministry collaborates with the offices of central administration and provides coordinated, thorough and consistent preparation for ministry throughout our large diocese.
 Spirituality and Formation for Ministry helps lay women and men to understand the process of formation, as they use their gifts and talents in becoming Missionary Disciples.

 Learn More: 2018-2019 Annual Report

 Seminar: Formation for Mission and Ministry

 ormation for Mission and Ministry is a staff-development process for all chancery, parish and Catholic Charities staffs who minister in the Diocese of Charleston which includes the entire state.
 Our shepherd, Bishop Gugliomone, recognizing the role of the laity in the church established Spirituality and Formation for Ministry under the Education and Faith Formation Secretariat in August of 2016.
 At that time, our bishop was responding and recognizing the upcoming 50th Anniversary of the great Ecumenical Council Vatican II.
 One of the sixteen documents of Vatican II was the Decree on the Apostolate of the Laity, Apostolicam Actuiositatem.

 His Holiness, Pope Paull VI promulgated the document and in its Introduction, one reads about the “proper and indispensable role of the laity in the mission of the Church.”
 The Christian vocation by its very nature is a vocation to the Apostolate.” #2.
 The laity’s major duty is union with Christ.